pkuerten/phen-gen/README.md

 To install the standalone:
 Check that Perl is already installed: type perl -v on the command line.
 If it's not available, click here to install it.
-Download the standalone.
+Download the standalone(https://www.dropbox.com/s/5go2pvzer46e0g9/Phen-GenV1.tar.gz?dl=0).
 (Size 2.9 GB)
 Transfer the downloaded file to the directory where you want to run it (e.g. /home/yourusername/phengen).
 To decompress and extract the contents of the standalone: tar -zxvf Phen-GenV1.tar.gz To run the standalone: